koko123koko/learngit/readme.txt

- git is a distributed version control system git is a free software git has a mutable index called stage git track changes
+Git is a distributed version control system.
+Git is free software distributed under the GPL.
+Git has a mutable index called stage.
+Git tracks changes of files.